aeskerminen/openosint/README.md

 - Visualize datapoints on an interactive map
 - Monitor ML job status in real time

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for new features, bug fixes, or improvements.

-1. Fork the repo and clone your fork
-2. Create a new branch for your feature or fix
-3. Make your changes and add tests if applicable
-4. Open a pull request describing your changes

 ## Technologies

 - React, TypeScript, Vite, Redux, Leaflet